B.S. in Elementary Education, Mississippi State University

 Teacher knowledge and responsive classroom practice

-Susan Swars Auslander is an associate professor of mathematics education in the Department of Early Childhood and Elementary Education (Grades PreK-5) at Georgia State University.
-She currently serves as the principal investigator (PI) on a $2.3 million, five-year National Science Foundation Noyce Track 3 project that focuses on the development of Elementary Mathematics Specialists in Gwinnett County Public Schools.
+Susan Swars Auslander is the interim chair of the Department of Early Childhood and Elementary Education and a professor of mathematics education (grades Pre-K-5).
+She serves as the principal investigator on a $2.3 million, five-year National Science Foundation Noyce Track 3 project that focuses on the development of elementary mathematics specialists in Gwinnett County Public Schools.
 Her research interests include the study of elementary teacher change and learning during mathematics teacher education, with a current focus on the outcomes of mathematical knowledge for teaching and responsive classroom practice.
 Her studies involve qualitative and quantitative methods as well as mixed methods.
 Recent publications are in Elementary School Journal, Educational Studies in Mathematics, Journal of Teacher Education, Journal of Mathematics Teacher Education, Mathematics Teacher Educator, International Journal of Teacher Development, Action in Teacher Education, International Journal of Social Research Methodology: Theory and Practice and Journal of Mixed Methods Research.

 Jacobs, T., & Swars Auslander, S. (2021).
 Understanding a high stakes teacher performance assessment in mathematics through elementary prospective teachers’ lived experiences.
 Journal of Mathematics Teacher Education, 24, 459-480. doi: 10.1007/s10857-020-09467-z